1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

 ## Abbreviations

-Abbreviations used in the list of memorials above, are shown in the table below.
+Abbreviations used in the source document have expanded using the following mappings:

 | Abbreviation | Name or Honorific Prefix |
 | -----------  | ----------- |